 The task of painting a room can range from three quarters of an hour to well over two hours; however, painters will often spend a couple of days painting an average-sized room.
 This is due to the amount of preparation that needs to be undertaken – and as we shall see, there’s a fair amount of work that needs to be done in order to prep the room beforehand.

 Make sure you are wearing appropriate clothing: wear old clothing, and be sure to don gloves and goggles when handling sugar soap, which is an irritant.

 Step 1 – Make sure all your surfaces are prepared for the job to give you the best possible finish

 Getting a smooth finish is key.
-Check the surface to make sure there is no flaking paint, bumps, and holes.
-Use multipurpose filler for any cracks and holes.
-Let it dry, sand down the surface and seal with sealant if required.
-For flaking paint and bumps use a scraper to even the surface before sanding and sealing.
+Check the surface to make sure that there is no flaking paint, and use multipurpose filler for any cracks and holes.
+Let it dry before sanding down the surface and sealing it with sealant if necessary.
+If there are bumps and parts of the surface where the paint is flaking, we advise that you even the surface with a scraper before you start the process of sanding and sealing.

 Step 3 – Clean your wall thoroughly to remove any dirt or dust.

 Dilute some sugar soap or washing up liquid in a bucket of water – read the instructions on the product for exact measurements.
 Make sure you are wearing appropriate clothing, including gloves and goggles, as sugar soap can be an irritant.